alexanderfountain/underguard/src/pages/about-us.md

           Having a common goal, is what allows us to put forth the absolute best product offering in your market.
-We understand you can work with any call-center in the world, but when choosing us, you deserve and expect the best.
+We understand you can work with any call-center, and still when choosing us, you deserve and expect the best.

           Investing heavily in training, support and infrastructure is why we’ve grown such strong relationships in our markets.

-          Our agent training process is second to none, leaving only around 30% of our original hires to begin working on our call floor.
-Through this extensive process, only the most qualified individuals service calls for our clients.
+          At Underguard we will provide you with an unmatched Quality, Speed and Budget.
         type: contentleftcontentright
     type: section
   - sectionvalue: